+Daniel D. Greenwell

-Daniel D. Greenwell-On December 30, 2015, we entered into an employment agreement with Mr. Greenwell, effective December 31, 2015.
-The employment agreement provides that Mr. Greenwell will:
+On December 30, 2015, we entered into an employment agreement with Mr. Greenwell, effective December 31, 2015.
+The employment agreement provided that Mr. Greenwell would:

-- Serve as President and Chief Executive Officer for an initial term of three years with automatic one-year extensions until terminated by either party in accordance with the employment agreement; - Receive an annual base salary of at least \$800,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 125% of his base salary with a target of 62.5% of base salary, depending on the Company's achievement of certain performance criteria, as determined by the Compensation Committee; and - Receive an annual equity award of restricted stock equal to not less than 337.5% of his base salary.
+- Serve as President and Chief Executive Officer for an initial term of three years with automatic one-year extensions until terminated by either party in accordance with the employment agreement; - Receive an annual base salary of at least \$800,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 125% of his base salary with a target of 62.5% of base salary, depending on the Company's achievement of certain performance criteria, as determined by the Compensation Committee; - Receive an annual equity award of restricted stock equal to not less than 337.5% of his base salary.

-Following his termination of employment, Mr. Greenwell will be subject to non-compete and non-solicitation restrictions for a period of 24 months.
-For information regarding the provisions of Mr. Greenwell's employment agreement related to change of control and severance payments, please see "Potential Payments Upon Termination or Change in Control" below.
+The Board elected not to renew Mr. Greenwell's employment agreement, and accordingly, he resigned from the Company effective December 30, 2018.
+Following his termination of employment, Mr. Greenwell is subject to non-compete and non-solicitation restrictions for a period of 24 months.
+For information regarding the provisions of Mr. Greenwell's employment agreement related severance payments, please see "Potential Payments Upon Termination or Change in Control" below.

+Mark T. Behrman

-Mark T. Behrman-On January 14, 2016, we entered into an employment agreement with Mr. Behrman, effective December 31, 2015.
-The employment agreement provides that Mr. Behrman will:
+2016 Behrman Agreement-On January 14, 2016, we entered into an employment agreement with Mr. Behrman, effective December 31, 2015 (the "2016 Behrman Agreement"), which was replaced by the 2018 Behrman Agreement.
+The 2016 Behrman Agreement provides that Mr. Behrman will:

-Serve as our Executive Vice President of Finance and Chief Financial Officer for an initial term of three years with automatic one-year extensions

-- until terminated by either party in accordance with the employment agreement; - Receive an annual base salary of at least \$500,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 100% of his base salary with a target of 50% of base salary, depending on the Company's achievement of performance criteria, as determined by the Compensation Committee; and - Beginning in 2018, receive an annual equity award of restricted stock equal to not less than 150% of his base salary.
+- Serve as our Executive Vice President of Finance and Chief Financial Officer for an initial term of three years with automatic one-year extensions until terminated by either party in accordance with the 2016 Behrman Agreement; - Receive an annual base salary of at least \$500,000; - Be eligible to receive an annual cash performance bonus equal to between 0% and 100% of his base salary with a target of 50% of base salary, depending on the Company's achievement of performance criteria, as determined by the Compensation Committee; and - Beginning in 2017, receive an annual equity award of restricted stock equal to not less than 150% of his base salary.